CenExel ACMR is seeking volunteers to participate in a clinical study for a PTSD research study.

 No health insurance required

-Compensation for time and travel up to $1,000
+Compensation for meal and travel up to $1,000

 Male / Female